knative/serving/test/performance/README.md

 aggregation and performance regression analysis.
 To use it to create a benchmark for Knative and run it continuously, please refer to [Benchmarks.md](https://github.com/knative/serving/blob/main/test/performance/Benchmarks.md).

+### Run without Mako

+To run a benchmark once, and use the result from `mako-stub` for plotting:

+1. Start the benchmarking job:

+   `ko apply -f test/performance/benchmarks/deployment-probe/continuous/benchmark-direct.yaml`

+1. Wait until all the pods with the selector equal to the job name are completed.

+1. Retrieve results from mako-stub using the script in where `pod_name` is the name of the pod from the previous step.

+  `read_results.sh "$pod_name" "$pod_namespace" ${mako_port:-10001} ${timeout:-120} ${retries:-100} ${retries_interval:-10} "$output_file"`

+   This will download a CSV with all raw results.
+Alternatively you can remove the port argument `-p` in `mako-stub` container to dump the output to container log directly.

+**Note:** Running `performance-tests-mako.sh` creates a cluster and runs all the benchmarks in sequence.
+Results are downloaded in a temp folder

+### Kperf

+Running `performance-tests.sh` runs performance tests using [kperf](https://github.com/knative-sandbox/kperf)